Undergraduate Catalog 2014-2015

 Professors: Deborah Popper, Ming Xia.
 Associate Professors: Richard Flanagan, Jane Marcus Delgado, Peter Kabachnik, Michael Paris, Assistant Professors: Aaron Gilbreath, Cary Karacas, Roshen Hendrickson, Anat Niv-Solomon.
 Lecturer: James Falkin.

-The department offers a Bachelor’s degree in Political Science.
+The department offers a Bachelor’s degree in Political Science and Geography.
 A dual major is offered jointly with the Department of Philosophy in Philosophy and Political Science.
-Minors are offered in Political Science, Public Administration and Geography.
+Minors are offered in Geography, Legal Studies, Political Science, and Public Administration.
 Courses meet the needs of students in a variety of programs in the liberal arts and sciences, and the department’s programs provide a solid background for a number of careers as well as for graduate or professional school.
 Associate Professor Michael Paris is the adviser to students planning to apply to law school.

 Professors: Patricia Brooks, Benjamin Kest, John Lawrence, Edward Meehan, Nan Sussman, Bertram Ploog .
 Associate Professors: Sarah Berger, Florette Cohen, Kathleen (Katie) Cumiskey, Joel Erblich, Darryl Hill, Judith Kuppersmith, Irina Sekerina.
 Assistant Professors: Comfort Asanbe, Rima Blair, Kristen Gillespie-Lynch, Sandra Hunt, Lana Karasik, Dan McCloskey, Lauren Rogers-Sirin, Jennifer Wagner.
 Lecturer: Peter Costa and Frances Melendez.
 Senior College Laboratory Technician: Joanne Camhi.
 Higher Education Assistant: Victoria Baker.